-Intimate and Sexual Relationships
+ntimate and Sexual Relationships

-Pupils should know: How to recognise the characteristics and positive aspects of healthy on-to-one intimate relationships, which include mutual respect consent lovalit furst shared interests and outlook, sex and friendship
+How to recognise the characteristics and positive aspects of healthy on-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship.

 That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing.